shanghaifanxi/powershell_partition_manager/README.md

-# Powershell-Partition-Database
+# Powershell Partition Manager

-Powershell script that manages a text-based database of disk partitions.
+A Powershell text-based partition manager.
+This is a class project done to learn Powershell.